 In this section, describe specific plans and strategies for overall management of the FGP or SCP project that you propose.
 Please focus your narrative on the following:

-The structure and plans to ensure management of volunteer stations in compliance with FGP or SCP program regulations.
+The plans and infrastructure ensure management of volunteer stations in compliance with FGP or SCP program regulations (such as preventing or identifying prohibited activities).

-The plans to develop capacity to recruit and manage volunteer stations that address specified community needs.
+The plans and infrastructure to develop and/or oversee volunteer stations to ensure that volunteers are performing their assigned service activities.

-The plans and capacity to responsibly graduate volunteer stations that do not address specific community needs and to minimize disruptions to current volunteers where possible.
+The plans and infrastructure to meet changing community needs, to include minimizing disruption to current volunteers as applicable and/or graduating stations as necessary.

-The plan and infrastructure to assure national performance measure outcomes and outputs are measured.
+Evidence of an organizational track record in managing volunteers in the Primary Focus Area, to include, if applicable, measuring performance in the Primary Focus Area.

-The plan and infrastructure to manage project resources, both financial and in-kind, to ensure accountability and efficient and effective use of available resources.
+Plans and infrastructure to ensure the project is in compliance with FGP or SCP federal regulations to include establishing an Advisory Council, ensuring volunteers are placed in stations that have signed the required MOU, and ensuring all volunteers are eligible to serve in FGP or SCP.

 PART II – SECTION E. ORGANIZATIONAL CAPABILITY